-Table 12: Sapphire Base Address Tab Parameters
+Table 13: Sapphire Base Address Tab Parameters

 Parameter Options Description Address Assignment Method AUTO, MANUAL AUTO: Automatically assign an address to the enabled peripherals.
 MANUAL: The user can assign addresses to the enabled peripherals.
-External Memory Base Address - Displays the base address.
+External Memory Base Address Displays the base address.
 You cannot change it.
-AXI Slave Base Address Displays the base address when the Address Assignment Method is Peripheral and IO Base Address - set to AUTO.
-When the Address Assignment Method is Manual , enter the base address value.
+AXI Slave Base Address - Displays the base address when the Address Assignment Method is set to Peripheral and IO Base Address - AUTO.
+When the Address Assignment Method is Manual, enter the base address value.
 The wizard automatically rounds the value to 16 MB aligned addresses during IP generation.
 For example, 0x41234567 is rounded to 0x41000000.
-UARTn Address Offset Displays the base address when the Address Assignment Method set to AUTO.
-When the Address Assignment Method is Manual , enter base SPIn Address Offset I2Cn Address Offset address value.
-The wizard automatically rounds the value to 4 KB GPIOn Address Offset aligned addresses during IP generation.
+Note: When external memory is disabled and auto address assignment is used, the AXI slave is assigned to 0x0100_0000 to preserve the Sapphire memory space.
+However, you can set the desired base address in manual address assignment mode, as long as it does not overlap with other address regions.
+UARTn Address Offset Displays the base address when the Address Assignment Method is set to SPIn Address Offset - AUTO.
+I2Cn Address Offset - value.
+The wizard automatically rounds the value to 4 KB aligned addresses GPIOn Address Offset - during IP generation.
 For example, 0x41230 is rounded to 0x41000.
-User Timern Address Offset APB3 Slave n Address Offset - Displays the base address when the Address Assignment Method is set to AUTO.
+User Timern Address Offset - APB3 Slave n Address Offset - Displays the base address when the Address Assignment Method is set to AUTO.
 When the Address Assignment Method is Manual , enter base address value.
 The wizard automatically rounds the value to APB sized aligned addresses during IP generation.
 For example, if the APB size is 64 KB, 0x23456 is rounded to 0x20000.
-On-Chip RAM Base Address - Displays the base address.
+On-Chip RAM Base Address Displays the base address.
 You cannot change it.